tomhiskey/personal-site-11ty/posts/i-rebuilt-my-website-the-hard-way.md

 ## What I did

 * Came up with a project to focus my efforts - rebuilding my personal website
 * Updated my 10-year-old CSS knowledge by learning about CSS grids.
-[CSS Grid Garden](https://cssgridgarden.com/) was a fun way to learn the basics, then I messed around with Glitch ([here's my test site](https://gaudy-apostosaurus.glitch.me/blog.html)).
+[CSS Grid Garden](https://cssgridgarden.com/) was a fun way to learn the basics, then I messed around with it using Glitch ([here's my test site](https://gaudy-apostosaurus.glitch.me/blog.html)).
 * Downloaded Visual Studio Code
-* Using Terminal, [installed Jekyll](https://jekyllrb.com/docs/installation/), a static site generator, and everything it needs (Ruby, etc).
-Jekyll seems to be the de-facto static site generator and a good place to start.
+* Using Terminal, I [installed Jekyll](https://jekyllrb.com/docs/installation/), a static site generator, and everything it needs (Ruby, etc).
+Jekyll seems to be the prevalent static site generator and a good place to start.
 * Ran through all of [this step by step Jekyll tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) to learn the basics
 * Switched to a different static site generator - [Eleventy](https://www.11ty.dev/) - because I understand from [Charlotte Dann](https://twitter.com/charlotte_dann?lang=en) that it's what the cool kids are using
 * Downloaded the [Eleventy base blog](https://github.com/11ty/eleventy-base-blog) and began tinkering
-* Copied the source code from my Wordpress blog posts and used an online converter to change it to markdown (which is what Eleventy uses), then added the images manually
+* Copied the content from my Wordpress blog posts and used an online converter to change it to markdown (which is what Eleventy uses), then added the images manually
 * Deployed my site to GitHub Pages, which [turned out to be quite tricky](/personal-site-11ty/posts/deploying-eleventy-to-github-pages-one-way)

 ☝️ All this took time and effort.